When rosters live in spreadsheets or disconnected tools, small mistakes turn into overtime blowups, missed shifts, and payroll disputes.

 During testing, we created a shift for the “chef” role, set the day and shift length, and added a note detailing the responsibilities for that shift.

-Time tracking and payroll
+Time Tracking and Payroll

 For time tracking, employees have to clock in and out through a separate app (7punches) or your POS.
 You can set up a geofence and require employees to take photos at clock-in as a way to prevent time theft.
 Time data syncs back to 7shifts, so it works, but the split experience adds an extra step and potential confusion, especially for teams who prefer seeing everything in one place.